firefly-iii/docs/docs/docs/firefly-iii/about-firefly-iii/zero-based-budgeting.md

 ## Conclusion

-Skip the zero-based budgeting tools.
+I believe you should skip on zero-based budgeting tools.
 They are easier to learn and easier to use, it's absolutely true.
 Most zero-based budgeting tools (especially the commercial ones) are also way better looking and more user friendly than Firefly III.

 But also keep in mind: it's harder to spend less money with zero-based budgeting.
 It's harder to get a feeling for your financial situation with zero-based budgeting, and it's especially harder to *change* anything.
 And is that not why you started looking at these tools?